-Grievance Process
+19 Grievance Process

-A grievance/appeal will consist of any complaint alleging discrimination.
+20 A grievance will consist of any complaint alleging discrimination.

-Level 1: Informal Resolution
+22 Level 1: Informal Resolution

 The grievant is encouraged to promptly discuss the concern with the teacher, counselor, Principal or building administrator with whom the issue could be resolved informally.
 However, in the case of alleged sexual harassment, the matter should be discussed with the first line administrator that is not involved in the alleged harassment.
+This level is optional.

-Level 2: Superintendent/Designee
+- 27 28 Level 2: Coordinator

-If the complaint is not resolved at Level 1, the grievant may file a written grievance stating:
+- 29 If the complaint is not resolved at Level 1, the grievant may file a written grievance stating:

-- 1. The nature of the grievance.
+- 30 1.
+The nature of the grievance.

-- 2. The remedy requested.
+- 31 2.
+The remedy requested.

-- 3. Signature and Date
+- 32 3.
+Signature and Date

 The Level 2 grievance shall be filed within 60 days of the event or incident, or from the date the grievant could have reasonably become aware of the occurrence.
-The District may investigate and take-action when a student refuses or is unable to file a written grievance.
+The District may investigate and take action when a student refuses or is unable to file a written grievance.

-The Superintendent or Designee has the authority to investigate all grievances and if possible will resolve the grievance.
+The Coordinator has the authority to investigate all grievances and if possible will resolve the grievance.
 A written report regarding the investigation shall include the following:

-- 1. Clear statement of the allegations of the grievance and the remedy sought by the grievant. - 2.
-Statement of the facts as contended by each of the parties. - 3.
-Statement of the facts as found by the Superintendent or Designee and identification of evidence to support each fact. - 4.
-List of witnesses interviewed and documents reviewed during the investigation. - 5.
-Narrative describing attempts to resolve the grievance. - 6.
-Superintendent concludes as to whether the allegations in the grievance are with merit.
+- 40 - 41 1.
+Clear statement of the allegations of the grievance and the remedy sought by the grievant. - 42 2.
+Statement of the facts as contended by each of the parties. - 43 3.
+Statement of the facts as found by the coordinator and identification of evidence to support each fact. - 44 4.
+List of witnesses interviewed and documents reviewed during the investigation. - 45 5.
+Narrative describing attempts to resolve the grievance. - 46 6.
+Coordinator's conclusions as to whether the allegations in the grievance are with merit. - 47 7.
+If the Coordinator believes the grievance is valid, the Coordinator will recommend appropriate action 48 to the Superintendent.